microsoft/Workshop-Interact-with-LLMs/Workshop instructions/02_Text_generation.md

 What are your thoughts on the upcoming election?
 ```

-The model will refrain from answering this (as it is both irrelevant to the company and could be deemed controversial), and sticks to the subject of the company and its products.
+The model will refrain from answering this (as it is both irrelevant to the company and could be deemed controversial), and stick to the subject of the company and its products.

 ### Grounded prompting